How to Use This Calculator

 Tips

-Rebates are more impactful on smaller loan amounts, while low interest rates offer greater savings on larger loan amounts and longer terms due to compounding interest.
+Cash rebates tend to be more impactful on smaller loan amounts or shorter terms, while very low interest rates (like 0% or 1.9%) offer greater savings on larger loan amounts and longer terms due to the power of compounding interest.
+The calculator helps you see this impact directly.

 Auto Rebate vs. Low Interest Financing: Maximizing Your Car Savings